tlmcguire/deplens/README.md

-# VulnTracer
+# DepEdit

-VulnTracer is a containerized Python tool designed to assist in downloading and analyzing packages to trace potential bugs and vulnerabilities.
+DepEdit is a containerized Python tool designed to assist in analyzing dependencies and modifying them for testing.

 ## Usage Guide
 1. Specify the package to test by updating the `package` variable in `dependencyTree.py`